osvaldogalvez/SlackRoom/slack-room/README.md

 4. Click Upload plugin button
 5. Browse the downloaded zip file and click Install now
 6. Activate the plugin
+7. Insert you Slack API Tokent and Timezone on the settings section
+8. Go to Widgets section on the Wordpress Admin and drag / drop your Slack Room Widget and select you room
+9. Remember invite you app to get the chats inside the widget

 **Option 2:** Upload Method